lwthiker/curl-impersonate/README.md

 See [Advanced usage](#Advanced-usage) for more options.

 ## Installation
-There are two version of `curl-impersonate` for technical reasons.
+There are two versions of `curl-impersonate` for technical reasons.
 The **chrome** version is used to impersonate Chrome, Edge and Safari.
 The **firefox** version is used to impersonate Firefox.

 ### Docker images
-Docker images based on Alpine Linux with `curl-impersonate` compiled and ready to use are available on [Docker Hub](https://hub.docker.com/repository/docker/lwthiker/curl-impersonate).
+Docker images based on Alpine Linux with `curl-impersonate` compiled and ready to use are available on [Docker Hub](https://hub.docker.com/r/lwthiker/curl-impersonate).
 The images contain the binary and all the wrapper scripts.
 Use like the following:
 ```bash
 # Firefox version
 docker pull lwthiker/curl-impersonate:0.3-ff